atom/atom/docs/themes.md

 both.
 For making a syntax highlighting theme, refer to [section 12.4 of the TextMate Manual](http://manual.macromates.com/en/language_grammars.html) for a list of the common scopes used by TextMate grammars.
-You'll just need to scope names to CSS classes.
-To theme Atom's user interface, refer to [Classnames for Extension and Theme Authors]() for information about the CSS classes used in Atom's core and the most common classes employed by extensions.
+You'll just need to translate scope names to CSS classes.
+To theme Atom's user interface, take a look at the existing light and dark themes for an example.
+Pressing `alt-meta-i` and inspecting the Atom's markup directly can also be helpful.

-## Theme Extensions
+## Theme Extensions (Not Yet Implemented)

-A theme will often cover the stock features of Atom, but may need to be extended to cover extensions that weren't covered by its original author.
-Theme extensions make this easy to organize.
-To make a theme extension, just add a theme that matches the name of the original with an additional filename extension:
+A theme may need to be extended to cover DOM elements that are introduced by a third-party Atom package.
+When a package is loaded, stylesheets with the same name as the package will automatically be loaded from the `packages` directory of active themes:

 ```text
 ~/.atom/themes/